Albird-o/Albird-o.github.io/_pages/about.md

 <div style="flex:2; min-width:330px;">

-During my teenage years I competed in rock climbing competitively, winning state competitions and competing in nationals.
+During my teenage years I competed in rock climbing, winning state competitions and competing in nationals.
+You can see me in 2022 nationals on the left.

-I also climbed recreationally outdoors and spent a huge amount of time training.
+I also climbed recreationally which included both climbing indoors and outdoors when I wasnt training.
+The photo on the left here is from back in 2019 at White rock conservation area.

 </div>